georgemilosh/georgemilosh.github.io/_posts/2023-1-5-GPTstory.md

 ---
 layout: distill
-title: ChatGPT on scientific questions
+title: ChatGPT on manipulative GPT
-description: Discussions with ChatGPT on science
+description:  psychological drama of a person talking to GPT
 date: 2023-1-5

 authors: